Skip to main content

 The Public Service Award is the highest honor bestowed upon one member each year.
 Candidates are nominated by members, outside organizations, colleagues, family, and friends.
 This award recognizes the good work done by CPAs outside of the accounting profession.
 Volunteer accomplishments include public service to community, charitable work, or involvement with civic organizations.

-2023 Public Service Award Recipient
+2025 Public Service Award Winner